-You must be honest and trustworthy when writing reports, and when completing or signing forms, reports and other documents You must make sure that any documents you write or sign are not false or misleading.

-a You must take reasonable steps to check the information is correct. b You must not deliberately leave out relevant information.'
+- '88.
+You must be honest and trustworthy, and maintain patient confidentiality in all your professional written, verbal and digital communications. - 89.
+You must make sure any information you communicate as a medical professional is accurate, not false or misleading.
+This means: - a. you must take reasonable steps to check the information is accurate - b. you must not deliberately leave out relevant information - c. you must not minimise or trivialise risks of harm - d. you must not present opinion as established fact.'